-Here, the present day HWS is mapped for France.
+Here, HWS is mapped for Italy using the methodology of Vörösmarty et al. (2010).
 The model applied operates at 50km resolution, so, larger countries appear to have smoother coverage than smaller countries, but all are mapped and calculated on the same scale, with the same data and model, and thus comparisons between places are legitimate.
 It is important to note that this analysis is a comparative one, where each place is assessed relative to the rest of the globe.
 In this way, this presents a realistic comparison of conditions across the globe.
 As a result of this, however, some places may seem to be less stressed than may be originally considered.
 One example is Australia, which is noted for its droughts and long dry spells, and while there are some densely populated cities in that country where water stress is a real issue, for most of the country, relative to the rest of the world, the measure suggests water stress (as measured by HWS defined by Vörösmarty et al. (2010)), is not a serious problem.